erinvdoyle/equisync/TESTING.md

 ### CSS
 Test Results CSS  <mark>PASS<mark>

 Due to the validator seemingly taking a dislike to preloaded css via bootstrap, I was unable to run the site without having multiple errors outside of my code.
-However, I passed each of my app's css files through with no errors.
-This was my first tango with separating css into dedicated files for each app and the organization of these files and my classes would have improved with more time
+However, I passed each of my app's css files through with no errors to my own code.
+This was my first tango with separating css into dedicated files for each app and the organization of these files and my classes would have improved with more time.
+I have made an effort to clean up some of the abandanoned and unused css, but there is still work to be done.

 ![css-validator](/equisync/docs/images/valid-css.png)